chinamike65/hugo-tuolesi/content/book3/book3en.md

 104

-When Naropa was looking for his teacher Tilopa, the leprosy woman, the rotten bitch, etc. he saw along the way were actually the manifestation of his teacher Tilopa, but he didn't recognize him.
+When Naropa was looking for his teacher Tilopa, a woman with leprosy, a mangy dog, etc. that he saw along the way were actually the manifestation of his teacher Tilopa, but he didn't recognize him.
 Afterwards he was desperate because Tilopa finally appeared when he could not see his master and was ready to commit suicide.

 Naropa said:

-"Master, I searched so hard, why did you appear?"
+"Master, I searched so hard, why did you not appear?"

 Master Tilopa said, "I have always been by your side, and it is because of your bad karma that you do not recognize me."

-The biographies of these patriarchs and great virtues are all living examples.
+The biographies of these patriarchs and great virtues are all real examples.

-Therefore, it is the karma of sentient beings that obstructs themselves.
+Therefore, it is the karma of sentient beings that obstructs them.

 Although the guru possesses all the qualities of a Buddha, because the minds of sentient beings are blinded by ignorance, they cannot see that the guru is a Buddha.
 Instead, they will see that the guru has various flaws.

 (2) Influence of perspective and prejudice

-On the other hand, when people look at problems, they are also affected by the angle from which they look at the problem and the prejudice produced by their own experiences.
+On the other hand, when people look at problems, they are also affected by the perspective from which they look at the problem and the prejudice produced by their own experiences.

 For example, when looking at one's own children, shortcomings will be regarded as advantages.
-Even if the child has shortcomings or Dharmaults, they will not care.
+Even if the child has shortcomings or faults, they will not care.
 This is a matter of perspective.

 When a lively person sees a silent person, he will have a prejudice that the other party is difficult to communicate with.
 In fact, the other party may just like to be quiet; people who like to drink will generally ignore people who do not drink because of their own habits.

 105

-The same is true when disciples look at their masters, and they will unconsciously be affected by their own habits.
+The same is true when disciples look at their masters, and they will unconsciously be affected by their own prejudices.

-But because of the existence of ego, you will think that your thoughts are always correct, and you will not realize that what you see is only superficial.
+But because of the existence of ego, you think that you are always correct, and you will not realize that what you see is only superficial.

 Therefore, one cannot judge that a guru has some kind of flaw or defect based on what he sees on the surface.

 The flaws of the guru are actually merits.
-On the other hand, the flaws and flaws shown by the guru are actually the embodiment of merits.
+On the other hand, the flaws and defects shown by the guru are actually the embodiment of merits.
-The Dharma body of a Buddha can only be seen by a Buddha and a Buddha, not even a Bodhisattva of the highest rank.
+The Dharma body of a Buddha can only be seen by a Buddha and only a Buddha, not even a Bodhisattva of the highest rank can see this.

-Even the dignified and dignified incarnation of the Buddha, that is, the body of the Buddha, can only be seen by ordinary people who are clean of karmic obstacles.
+Even the dignified and solemn incarnation of the Buddha, that is, the body of the Buddha, can only be seen by ordinary people who are clean of karmic obstacles.

 In Daojidi Ganluzang, it says:

-Even before the hurdles of evil karma are removed, even though countless Buddhas come in person, apart from the appearances that you see now, there is no reason to get the good body of seeing appearances.
+Even before the hurdles of evil karma are removed,

+even though countless Buddhas come in person,

+apart from the appearances that you see now,

+there is no reason to get the good body of seeing appearances.

-That is to say, for ordinary beings whose bad karma has not yet been purified, even if countless Buddhas come in person, they can only see the appearance presented by their own karma, and they cannot see the good and solemn appearance of the Buddha. so.
+That is to say, for ordinary beings whose bad karma has not yet been purified, even if countless Buddhas come in person, they can only see the appearance presented by their own karma, and they cannot see the good and solemn appearance of the Buddha.

 106

 Not only that, even a teacher who seems to be an ordinary person cannot meet him if he does not have certain blessings, let alone hear his sermons.

-Therefore, we must understand that the shortcomings and defects shown by the guru are for the benefit of sentient beings, not because they are really flawed, but only for the sake of matching the karma of sentient beings.
+Therefore, we must understand that the shortcomings and defects shown by the guru are for the benefit of sentient beings, not because they are really flawed, but only for the sake of clearing the karma of sentient beings.

 Master Yeshi Jianshen said:

 The guru was originally a Buddha and Bodhisattva, and he was able to heal his flaws.
-In fact, it was because of the guru's merits and virtues that he could not heal his flaws without the corresponding merits.
+In fact, it was because of the guru's merits and virtues that he could heal his flaws without the corresponding merits.

 For example, in order to save sentient beings in a certain place, it is necessary to show signs of disability in order to attract everyone's attention.

 Ordinary people may need to actually hurt their own bodies if they want to show their disability, such as breaking their arms, etc. But Buddhas and Bodhisattvas want to show their disability, and they can show it at any time without breaking their arms.
-This is the inherent merit of Buddhas and Bodhisattvas. ability.
+This is the inherent merit of Buddhas and Bodhisattvas ability.

-Zhangjia Living Buddha, the national teacher of Emperor Qianlong, was a highly accomplished master of the Gelug Sect.
+Zhangjia Living Buddha, the national teacher of Emperor Qianlong, was a highly accomplished master of the Gelug School.
 He practiced at a very high level and acquired many magical abilities.

 However, such a virtuous master has very few disciples.

 In his later years, Zhangjia Rinpoche had problems with his eyes.
 When he showed such defects, it corresponded to the blessings of all beings.
-Since then, countless disciples in Han, Tibet and Mongolia have converted to Zhangjia Rinpoche.
+Since then, countless disciples in Han, Tibet and Mongolia have followed to Zhangjia Rinpoche.

 107

 All of these show that when the disciple's blessings are not enough, the master must show some flawed appearances to create opportunities for the disciple.
 Otherwise, the disciple may not have the chance to listen to the master's sermons or even meet the master.

 Blessings are really important.
 I have taught San Shi Dao all these years, such a precious and rare method, but very few people have the chance to hear it.
-Only those disciples who have practiced for a long time and accumulated blessings for a long time can have it. opportunity to hear.
+Only those disciples who have practiced for a long time and accumulated blessings for a long time can have the opportunity to hear.

-Those who are just starting out or those who have not enough good fortune will not hear about Sanshidao.
+Those who are just starting out or those who have not enough good fortune will not hear about San Shi Dao.

-Focusing on the sinful karma of finding the flaws of the guru, we now understand that the flaws manifested by the guru are for the benefit of all sentient beings;
+Focusing on the sinful karma of finding the flaws of the guru, we now understand that the flaws manifested by the guru are for the benefit of all sentient beings.
 Therefore, one cannot look for or focus on the flaws of the guru.

 At the same time, the sin of paying attention to or seeking out the flaws of the guru is very serious.

 The Sequel says:

-Seeing the good results in success, seeing the Dharmault destroys the achievement.
+Seeing the good results in success, seeing the fault destroys the achievement.

 108

 It means that if you pay attention to the merits of the guru and develop respect, you will also be successful in the future.

-Conversely, focusing only on the guru's faults and Dharmaults hinders achievement and destroys the original merits.
+Conversely, focusing only on the guru's faults and defects hinders achievement and destroys the original merits.

-Master Bodova once said: "Only focusing on the Dharmaults and Dharmaults of the guru will not only lead to the Dharmailure of the guru's blessings, but will inspire generations to come when the evil consequences of Dharmailing to meet the guru will lead to vomiting, heartache, and numbness in this life.
-Madness and other illnesses, or disasters and unlucky things.”
+Master Bodowa once said: "Focusing only on the faults and defects of the guru will not only lead to the failure of the guru's blessings, but will inspire generations to come when the evil consequences of failing to meet the guru will lead to vomiting, heartache, and numbness in this life.
+Madness and other illnesses, or disasters and misfortune.”

 These are all things that need to be paid close attention to and must be kept in check at all times.

-(3) Seeing the guru as an ordinary person's sinful karma
+(3) Seeing the guru as an ordinary person

 People who are just beginning to learn Buddhism do not understand many aspects.

-faith and confidence have not yet been established, and I have no concept of many things.
-It is easy to regard the guru as an ordinary person like myself.
+Faith and confidence have not yet been established, and they have no concept of many things.
+It is easy to regard the guru as an ordinary person like themselves.
 This is understandable, and it can be gradually changed through study and practice.

-However, for those who have practiced for many years and even received tantric empowerment, no matter what the reason is, if they still treat their masters as ordinary people, this is actually a serious breach of precepts, and it is also a serious breach of precepts.
+However, for those who have practiced for many years and even received tantric empowerment, no matter what the reason is, if they still treat their masters as ordinary people, this is actually a serious breach of precepts.
 Without blessings, there will be no progress and no achievement.

 When Venerable Atisha first arrived in Tibet, Master Dhondunpa asked the Venerable: